schleyk/dockerfiles/nextcloud/README.md

 - **12.0** : latest 12.0.x version (stable)
 - **11.0** : latest 11.0.x version (old stable)

-Other tags than `daily` are built weekly.
 For security reasons, you should occasionally update the container, even if you have the latest version of Nextcloud.

 ### Build-time variables
 - **NEXTCLOUD_VERSION** : version of nextcloud